threeaccents/mahi/README.md

 Mahi is an all in one HTTP service for image processing, file_serving, and storage.
 Mahi also supports chunked, resumable, concurrent uploads.

 Mahi currently supports any s3 compitable storage, which currently includes (s3, DO Spaces, Wasabi, Backblaze B2).
-The specific storage engine can be passed when creating an application.
+The specific storage engine can be set when creating an [application](https://github.com/threeaccents/mahi#applications).

 Mahi supports different databases for different use cases currently the 2 supported databased are PostgreSQL and BoltDB.
 The database of choice can be provided via the config file.